-The Lions of Windsor & Maidenhead 2019 public art event features a giant pride of supersized lion sculptures displayed across the Royal Borough to celebrate the 200th anniversary of Queen Victoria and raise funds for local charities.
+The Lions of Windsor & Maidenhead 2019 public art event features a pride of 46 supersized lion sculptures displayed across the Royal Borough to celebrate the 200th anniversary of Queen Victoria and raise funds for local charities.

 The colourful public art event also aims to highlight the plight of lions, which are now more endangered than polar bears, with only 15,000 left in the wild.

-Trail maps are available from the Windsor, Eton and Maidenhead Visitor Information Centres, plus lion display locations listed on this page.
+Trail maps are available from the Windsor, Eton and Maidenhead Visitor Information Centres, plus other lion display locations listed on this page.